ayaakoub/spotify-final-project/README.md

   - Then group similar genres and reduce total genre number to 13.
   - Drop rows with null value.
   - Drop 'track_genre' column.
+  - Separate artists, album_name, track_name, track_id, duration_ms, time_signature, key, mode, and popularity columns into a new dataframe track_df as these columns will noy be used in the machine learning model.
+  - create a new datafram df2 which holds the features that will be use in the machine learning model.
+  - Load dataframe df2 into sqlite table ('songs') and dataframe track_df into sqlite table ('trackinfo').

+ ### Feature Selection
   -

 ## Link to Google Slides presentation